gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

    .. code-block:: bash

-      $ make build TARGETS=hwpe-target
+      $ make build TARGETS=pulp-open-hwpe
-      $ ./install/bin/gvsoc --target=hwpe-target --binary examples/pulp-open/hello image flash run
+      $ ./install/bin/gvsoc --target=pulp-open-hwpe --binary examples/pulp-open/hello image flash run

 The test should pass without any issue.
 How do you know if your changes are reflected correctly?

 .. admonition:: Information
    :class: explanation

    GVSoC generates a ``gvsoc_config.json`` file in the ``/gvsoc`` folder when an application is executed.
 This is a tool generated file and you can find all the address maps as well as the component connections.
-Now we can see the changes such as ``cluster_config_file: pulp/chips/hwpe-target/cluster.json`` in the generated ``gvsoc_config.json`` file.
+Now we can see the changes such as ``cluster_config_file: pulp/chips/pulp-open-hwpe/cluster.json`` in the generated ``gvsoc_config.json`` file.